Welcome Back Pittman Families

 Devices from Home:

 All electronic devices, such as, but not limited to, cellular phones, pagers, PDAs, headphones, iPods/MP3 players may be in the student’s possession as long as they are on silent and in the student's backpack.
-If a student is found on their device during school, the teacher will ask that the device be put back in the backpack for the first offense.
-During a second offense the teacher will safely store the device until the end of day.
+If a student is found with their device during school, the teacher will ask that the device be put back in the backpack for the first offense.
+During a second offense, the teacher will safely store the device until the end of day.
 The School District will not be responsible for lost or stolen items.

 If at anytime a problem should arise, please contact your child’s teacher first.
-Teachers will communicate with parents via Class Dojo, phone and email.
+Teachers will communicate with parents via Class Dojo, phone, and email.